deepgram-devs/youtube-transcripts/README.md

 # Transcribe YouTube Videos

 Get text transcripts for speech in YouTube videos.
-This project accompanies a blog post available at <https://developers.deepgram.com/blog/2021/11/transcribe-youtube-videos-nodejs/>
+This project accompanies a blog post available at <https://developers.deepgram.com/blog/2021/11/transcribe-youtube-videos-nodejs/> and video at <https://youtu.be/LrNS_q886uQ>

 ## Setup